diegodlh/zotero-cita/README.md

     3. Add a line in `.env` pointing to the Zotero profile you will be using: `ZOTERO_PLUGIN_PROFILE_PATH = <path-to-your-zotero-profile-folder>` (ideally, create a new Zotero profile for debugging).
 For me the folder is called `3vvlvf75.debug`.
 Instructions on how to find this folder can be found [here](https://www.zotero.org/support/kb/profile_directory)
 5. Run `npm install`
 6. This plugin is built using esbuild.
 Run `npm run start` to launch Zotero and rebuild the plugin automatically each time the source code is changed (thanks to [zotero-plugin-scaffold](https://github.com/northword/zotero-plugin-scaffold)).
 For some changes like CSS the hot reloading doesn't work and you will need to restart Zotero.
 Built files will be saved to `build/addon/chrome/content`.
-   1. Depending on your platform, the firefox debug tools might automatically pop up, and might ask you for permission to connect to Zotero.
-If this isn't the case, see the debug instructions below.
+   1. The firefox debug tools should automatically pop up, allowing you to see console output, debug code, and edit CSS.
+Most code should be visible under `file://` in the debugger
 7. For distribution, run `npm run build`, then you can find the extension at `build/zotero-cita.xpi`.

 ## Publishing